-Due to the process of hues data and transmission of audio and video, the demand for high performance, computer memory specification and internetworking protocol version (IP) have increased.
+A number system is a system of writing to express numbers.
+The modern binary number, the basis for binary code was invented by Gottfried Wilhelm Leibniz in 1689 which was published in 1703 [18].
+The hexadecimal number with a base of 16 was invented by John Nystrom which was published in 1863 [17].
+Since computers use binary numbers 0 and 1 to process the data and to keep the circuitry less, when any letter or symbol or word is typed the computer translates them into numbers and then convert binary 0 and 1.
+Also the hexadecimal number is used in computers to define memory location, MAC (Media Access Control) addresses, error message display, and color on web pages [20].
+Due to the process of hues data and transmission of audio and video, the demand for high performance, computer memory specification internetworking protocol version (IP) have increased.
 It is a great challenge to the researchers to restrict the memory consumption and overcome the deficiencies of MAC (Media Access Control) address, and IP versions.
 These problems can be reduced by storing data in a short coded system.
 In this paper, we proposed that the dotriacontal number system can be used in computers as a short coded system because each digit of this system contains five binary bits.
 This can be used to reduce memory consumption and for memory specification and also to increase the number of MAC addresses, IPv4 and IPv6 addresses, and to detect error messages using the checksum method.

-Remaining sections are built like this: In Section II deals with the related work and presented by involving scientific essays to be able to see the differences between research that has been carried out and current research to be able to identify the advantages and disadvantages between previous research and current research.
-In Section III, we describe dotriacontal number system, we show the relation between different number systems, also we present the conversions from one number system to dotriacontal number reversely dotriacontal to another.
-Also the MAC, IPv4, and IPv6 addresses are explained in dotriacontal number system.
-In Section IV, we discuss the applications of dotriacontal number system in computer memory addressing and also the methods of error detection in transmitting message, use the checksum method in dotriacontal number system.
-Also we show the comparison between the hexadecimal and dotriacontal number system and also present the comparison between IPv4 address 32 and IPv4 address 40 bits.
-Finally, Section V concludes the paper We are conducting this study with the aim of implementing the dotriacontal number system in computers.
-This implementation will serve two purposes: reducing memory consumption and enhancing memory specification by utilizing the dotriacontal number system to detect error messages through the checksum method.
-We can significantly enhance the efficiency of computer operations compared to the traditional binary or hexadecimal number systems.
+Remaining sections are built like this: In Section 2, a writing study on work is presented involving illustrations for the most important terms applied in this thesis-basic concept and symbols of existing number systems such as deciaml, binary octal, and hexadecimal number system.
+In Section 3, we describe dotriacontal number system, we show the relation between different number systems, also we present the conversions from one number system to dotriacontal number reversely dotriacontal to another.
+In Section 4, the MAC, IPv4, and IPv6 addresses are explained in dotriacontal number system.
+In Section 5, we discuss the applications of dotriacontal number system in computer memory addressing and also the methods of error detection in transmitting message, use the checksum method in dotriacontal number system.
+In Section 6, we show the comparison between the hexadecimal and dotriacontal number system and also present the comparison between IPv4 address 32 and IPv4 address 40 bits.